Landslide Susceptibility Modeling by Interpretable Neural Network: SNN training method: multistage training

 The high-ranked features that are passed on from the previous step are used to train a high-performance DNN.
-We chose MST as our DNN model, since it has shown superior performance in similar applications~\cite{khaled_r8,khaled_r9,khaled_r10}.
+We chose MST as our DNN model, since it has shown superior performance in similar applications as well as regularization properties that counteracts over-fitting ~\cite{khaled_r8,khaled_r9,khaled_r10}.